 Since the opening of the gallery in 2016, we've endeavored to focus on the bigger picture, an expansive view, or the complete story, as it were.
 This phrase, 'the bigger picture,' is thought to have originated in reference to large and detailed paintings.
 It seems an appropriate metaphor for an art gallery!
 Of course, details matter, perhaps as embellishments rather than distractions.

 A positive, courage-based perspective of the future may seem nearly impossible at this present moment.
 Numbers, details, facts, uncertainty and confusion rush in with brute force.
-But it is our hope and sense of discipline that allows us to visualize a scenario in our minds that reflects strategic thinking, a greater good and continued recognition of the value of human creativity and compassion.
+But it is our hope and sense of discipline that allows us to visualize and demonstrate a scenario that reflects strategic thinking, a greater good and continued recognition of the value of human creativity and compassion.